|

 the page editor would

-be pleased to hear of any significant omissions.
+be pleased to hear of significant omissions.
 For further information

 on the poems themselves, see Works.